 Our culture: top employer

 One manifestation of our corporate culture is our ambition to be among the top 5% of employers in the industry by 2025.
 With a promotion to the top 10% of European employers in the financial industry in 2021, we are fully on track to achieve this goal.
 Development is measured by a performance indicator that indicates how often Baloise is recommended as an employer.
 In addition, our culture and the cultural change that our Simply Safe strategy entails is not only supported and determined by management, but also considerably by our employees.
-In order to follow our strategy in terms of deeds, 200 highly committed and networked employees developed the Baloise CODE, which promotes cultural change across all hierarchies and makes it tangible.
-The Baloise CODE is consistent with the Baloise behavioural values: “Put yourself in other’s shoes”, “Act authentically and earn trust”, “Develop and engage – yourself and others”.
+In order to follow our strategy in terms of deeds, 200 highly committed and networked employees developed the Baloise code, which promotes cultural change across all hierarchies and makes it tangible.

 Our employees enjoy financial security thanks to competitive basic salaries and fair remuneration.
 They also share in Baloise’s success through our employee share programme, and have access to a wide range of health programmes and advice.

-In 2020, we were awarded the Friendly Work Space label by Health Promotion Switzerland for the fourth time in a row – scoring 4.83 out of a possible 5 points!
+In 2023, we were awarded the Friendly Work Space label by Health Promotion Switzerland for the fifth time in a row.
 The Friendly Work Space label is awarded to organisations that successfully implement their corporate health management (CHM) and make systematic efforts towards good working conditions for their employees.